jesscancode/ai-product-framework/README.md

     classDef hub fill:#111111,stroke:#000000,color:#ffffff;
 ```

 *Diagram summary: four disciplines feed every agent.
 Context engineering controls what information is surfaced.
 Prompt engineering controls how the agent behaves.
 Harness engineering controls how the system moves.
-Boundary engineering — added after the review — controls what crosses between agents, and is where the four failures below live.*
+Boundary engineering controls what crosses between agents, and is where the four failures below live.*

 ### The four boundary failures to engineer against